Share

 Based on these reasons, we can start to build a plan of attack for dealing with the WSoD – so, let’s get cracking!

-6 Steps to Fix the White Screen of Death on Your WordPress Website
+6 Steps to Fix the WSoD on Your Website

-There are six steps you’ll potentially need to carry out to fix your WSoD.
-We say “potentially”, because it’s likely you won’t need to carry out every step to fix the problem, so you can breathe a little easier!
-Furthermore, there’s nothing stopping you from tackling these steps in any order you like if you suspect a certain cause – we’ve just presented them in a logical order based on the most likely of issues.
+You’ll potentially need to carry out six steps to fix your WSoD.
+We say “potentially” because it’s likely you won’t need to carry out every step to fix the problem, so you can breathe a little easier!
+Furthermore, there’s nothing stopping you from tackling these steps in any order you like if you suspect a certain cause—we’ve just presented them in a logical order based on the most likely issues.

-Finally, in order to complete these steps, you’ll need a File Transfer Protocol (FTP) manager.
+Finally, you’ll need a File Transfer Protocol (FTP) manager to complete these steps.
 Don’t worry, they’re simple to use, and just as easy as finding files on your computer.
 Once you’re ready, you’ll need to open your FTP manager of choice – we prefer using the open-source FileZilla, though there are plenty of others out there to choose from.

 Step 1: Modify Your Memory Limit